artemis1005/Data_Analytics_and_Engineering_Portfolio/FIFA_Dashboard/README.md

 ## Stakeholders and Audience
 ### Primary Stakeholders
 1. **Football Coaches and Analysts**:
-   - Use Case: Analyze player metrics to develop strategies and improve team performance.
+   - Use Case: Analyse player metrics to develop strategies and improve team performance.
 2. **Team Managers**:
    - Use Case: Identify recruitment opportunities and assess player value.
 3. **Data Analysts**:
-   - Use Case: Utilize the dashboard for in-depth data exploration and reporting.
+   - Use Case: Utilise the dashboard for in-depth data exploration and reporting.
 4. **Sports Enthusiasts**:
    - Use Case: Explore comprehensive player statistics for personal interest.